FFTW Reference

 Important: When invoked for an out-of-place,

-transform with rank > 1
+FFTW_COMPLEX_TO_REAL transform with rank > 1, the input

 array is overwritten with scratch values by these routines.
 The input

-array is not modified for FFTW_REAL_TO_COMPLEX
+array is not modified for FFTW_REAL_TO_COMPLEX transforms or for

-with rank == 1
+FFTW_COMPLEX_TO_REAL with rank == 1.

 Arguments